List of awards and nominations received by Gwyneth Paltrow

 Gwyneth Paltrow is an American actress and singer who has received various awards and nominations, including an Academy Award, a Golden Globe Award, a Primetime Emmy Award, and two Screen Actors Guild Awards.

-Paltrow rose to international fame with her portrayal of Viola de Lesseps in the romantic period comedy-drama film Shakespeare in Love (1998), which earned her many accolades, including the Academy Award for Best Actress, as well as the Golden Globe Award for Best Actress in a Comedy, the Screen Actors Guild Award for Best Actress, and a nomination for the BAFTA Award for Best Actress in a Leading Role.
+Paltrow rose to international fame with her portrayal of Viola de Lesseps in the romantic period comedy-drama film Shakespeare in Love (1998), which earned her many accolades, including the Academy Award for Best Actress, as well as the Golden Globe Award for Best Actress in a Comedy, the Screen Actors Guild Award for Outstanding Actress in a Leading Role, and a nomination for the BAFTA Award for Best Actress in a Leading Role.
 For her performance in the film Proof (2005), she was nominated for the Golden Globe Award for Best Actress in a Drama, and for the romantic drama film Two Lovers (2008), she was nominated for the Independent Spirit Award for Best Female Lead.
-From 2008 to 2019, Paltrow portrayed Pepper Potts in the Marvel Cinematic Universe, which earned her nominations for a Critics' Choice Movie Award, a Saturn Award, and two People's Choice Awards among others.
+From 2008 to 2019, Paltrow portrayed Pepper Potts in the Marvel Cinematic Universe, which earned her nominations for a Critics' Choice Movie Award, two People's Choice Awards, and a Saturn Award.

 In 2011, she starred as Holly Holliday on the musical comedy-drama television series Glee, which won her the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 She was also nominated for a Grammy Award for Best Spoken Word Album for Children for the children's audiobook Brown Bear and Friends (2008).
+On stage, she made her West End debut in the David Auburn's play Proof (2003), earning a Laurence Olivier Award for Best Actress nomination.